Ainapalma/Ainapalma/README.md

 Here are some ideas to get you started:

 - 🤔 I’m looking for help with ...
-- - 📫 How to reach me: ...
+- 📫 How to reach me: ...
-- - 💬 Ask me about
+- 💬 Ask me about
 - 😄 Pronouns: ...
+- 👯 Looking for a peer to collaborate with and start a Kaggle project
 -
 -->

 - 🔭 Open for job opportunities in DS team
 - 🌱 I’m currently learning programming at 42 Paris
-- 👯 Looking for peer to collaborate with and start a Kaggle project
 - ⚡ Fun fact: Aloha ʻĀina, which literally means "love of the land", is a central idea of Native Hawaiian thought, cosmology and culture.